49ers leave no doubt about status as the NFL's best team with blowout over Cowboys

 The last time the 49ers lost a regular season game was Oct.
 23 last year.
 They lost to the Kansas City Chiefs a few days after acquiring Christian McCaffrey in a trade.
 If the 49ers win their next game, at the Cleveland Browns, they'll make a full calendar year between regular-season losses.
 Their Week 7 game is on Monday night, Oct.
 23.

-The way the 49ers looked against the Cowboys, it'll tough for anyone to break that streak.
+The way the 49ers looked against the Cowboys, it'll be tough for anyone to break that streak.

 49ers dominate against Cowboys